 In late Spring, this will be the only outer layer that you will likely need when actively driving the sled.
 However, during colder months and when stopping for breaks on the multi-day safaris, you will also want to have an additional insulating layer made out of down or synthetic insulation like primaloft or our own arctic snowmobile jackets on top of all of the rest of your clothing.

 At any time during the safari, if you feel cold or unwell, please tell the guide immediately.

-The key factor in keeping warm is layering.
+The key factors in keeping warm are layering and communication.